PDC-support/hpc-intro-retired/_episodes/01-linux.md

 ### Input and output: redirect and pipes

-- Programs can display something: `echo hello world`, `cat file.txt`
+- Programs can display something: "`echo hello world`", "`cat file.txt`"
 - Programs can take some input: e.g. `less` by default displays input if no filename given.
 - `cat /etc/bashrc` dumps that file to stardard output (stdout)
 - `cat /etc/bashrc | less` gives it to less on standard input (stdin)